nttuyen/mdstripe/README.md

 ## Installation
 ### Module installation
-- Upload the module via your Prestashop Back Office
+- Upload the module via your PrestaShop Back Office
 - Install the module
 - Check if there are any errors and correct them if necessary
 - Profit!